IamSreeman/IamSreeman.github.io/_posts/2024-07-10-an-ontological-argument-for-fundamental-physics.md

 <img src="{{site.baseurl}}/images/posts/Light_cones_near_black_hole.png" width="300"/><br>

 This is all in (the empirically established) general relativity.
 Quantum gravity is not yet understood, but the causal structure of quantum gravity will be even weirder.
 I wouldn't be surprised if weird things like [Retrocausality](https://en.wikipedia.org/wiki/Retrocausality){:target="_blank"} happen at the Planck scale.
 The below picture from [The Road to Reality](https://en.wikipedia.org/wiki/The_Road_to_Reality){:target="_blank"} compares the causal structure of quantum gravity theories.
 Many proposed quantum gravity theories have fuzzy light cones like (a), but Penrose's Twistor theory has (b).
-So, since causality itself depends on a specific quantum gravity theory, I think it is ***appropritate*** to say that the laws of physics "govern" physical phenomena.
+So, since causality itself depends on a specific quantum gravity theory, I think it is ***appropriate*** to say that the laws of physics "govern" physical phenomena.

 <img src="{{site.baseurl}}/images/posts/Twistor.png" width="300"/><br>